vizworkshops/introspatialmethods/_entries/gis_spatialthinking.md

 If you do need to make a map then critically approaching the mapmaking process is essential.
 Digital and analog mapmaking have critical approaches that emphasize ethical practices when working with data and representing place and space.

-Counter-mapping
+-->>Counter-mapping

-Deficit mapping
+-->>Deficit mapping

-Thick mapping
+-->>Thick mapping

-Spatial humanities
+-->>Spatial humanities

+Discussion: How have you already used spatial thinking in your own research?
+Have you used any GIS technologies or tools?
+How have you used them?